 In the 1960s, the two most popular models (both ref.
 130 FTT) were the standard version and a slightly less common variant with a decompression bezel.

-The Super KonTiki was not wildly popular, however, its reputation did make it to the Israeli Defense Force, which purchased a number of Super KonTiki watches for its troops.
+The Super KonTiki was not wildly popular.
+However, its reputation did make it to the Israeli Defense Force, which purchased some Super KonTiki watches for its troops.

 In 1973, Eterna completely redesigned the Super KonTiki.

-Its case was made into more of a C-shape one, and the handset became even more suited for the needs of divers rather than for everyday wear.
-An almost comically undersized hour hand, a fat minute hand, and a rather thick one for the seconds.
+Its case had more of a C-shape, and the handset became even more suited for the needs of divers rather than for everyday wear.
+An almost comically tiny hour hand, a fat minute hand, and a thick one for the seconds.

 What to Watch out For?